 A region with strong medieval roots, it would be expected that castles abound in Lower Silesia.
 And they do.
 Over a dozen medieval and Renaissance residencies, in varying states of decay and refurbishment, exist.

 The castle in Kliczkow is one of the most elaborate and functional castles in Lower Silesia.
 The once-private noble residence has been renovated into a hotel and spa, its rooms creatively transformed to meld the 17th century with the modern day.
 The castle’s dark, underground wine cellar, for example, has become a spa, with massage tables fitted into the stone-arched nooks and crannies.
 The old horse stable has been transformed into a swimming pool.
-And the interior, mahogany-walled chapel a bar.
+And the mahogany-walled chapel has been made into a bar.

 If you go: